Suvartha-DataInsighter/Data-Extraction-and-Preprocessing-using-Pandas/README.md

 # My_DataSet-Exercises
-Applyied Statistical techniques on data to better Understanding of the dataset
+BY applying Statistical techniques on data to find some hidden patterns and providing better Insights